victoredo/monzo_project/readme.md

 `Dbt expectation`: expect that each columns in source tables used in downstream model transformation are present

 `Relationships Test`: Verifies that  relationships, such as account_id_hashed linking to related tables are intact.
-An account_id_hashed in the account_closed table should also be present in the account_open table
+An account_id_hashed in the account_closed table should also be present in the account_created table

 ## Data Integrity Test for Account Lifecycle Events